Joseph H. Seipel: Professional activity and awards

 produced five Vimeo video interviews with Joseph Seipel, each addressing a different question posed to him.
 The questions were: 1) What's your process when you start a sculpture?
 2) Do you see advertising as an art or a science?
 3) Do you think creativity can be learned or are you born with it?
 4) How do you know when a piece is finished? and 5) Who do you feel is the most important artist of the past 25 years?
-Seipel has been frequently quoted and interviewed regarding contemporary sculptors and sculpture and about the new Institute for Contemporary Art, Richmond.
+Seipel was frequently quoted and interviewed regarding contemporary sculptors and sculpture and about the new Institute for Contemporary Art, Richmond.
 Following the retirement of the ICA's inaugural director Lisa Frieman from her position at the museum, Seipel was named interim director of the new museum.
 In December 2018, Seipel was named a Richmond Times Dispatch person of the year for his service to the arts community.

+Personal life

+Seipel married Suzanne.
+They had a daughter Chloe.
+He died of pancreatic cancer on June 12, 2024.